OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 [!include[Yeoman generator prerequisites](../includes/quickstart-yo-prerequisites.md)]

-* Excel on Windows (version 1904 or later, connected to Office 365 subscription) or Excel on the web
+* Excel on Windows (version 1904 or later, connected to Office 365 subscription) or on the web

 ## Create a custom functions project